python-pillow/Sane/README.rst

-Python SANE module 2.7.0
+Python SANE module 2.8.0
 ========================

 Python SANE has been split from Python-Pillow as of version 2.7.0.

 The SANE module provides an interface to the SANE scanner and frame grabber interface for Linux.
 This module was contributed by Andrew Kuchling formerly maintained by Ralph Heinkel.
+It is currently maintained by Sandro Mani.

 Build
 -----